thalespaiva/programods/README.md

  - Code that is easy to read is favored over efficient code
  - It should help students to visualize and understand Probabilistic Models concepts
  - The dificulties of implementations should be clear, and not delegated to another Python library
- - No use of other libraries for probablistic graphical models (corolary of the above, but equally important)
+ - No use of other libraries for probablistic graphical models (a corolary of the above, but individually important)

 ### Supported Probabilistic Models ###